WARNING: These are summaries, not reviews, and may contain story spoilers.

 Story Type:

-Canonical Characters: Mrs. Watson; Dr. Watson; Irene Adler; Sherlock Holmes; (Godfrey Norton)
+Canonical Characters: Mrs Watson (Amelia Pettigrew); Dr. Watson; Irene Adler; Sherlock Holmes; (Godfrey Norton)

 Other Characters: Randolph Harding Bowers; Simon Belfont; Cab Driver; John Hemmings; Belfont's Abductors; Belfont's Cabman; A Constable; Policemen; Sergeant Potts; Readers; Elderly Scholar; Bowers' Men